bcbrammer/xdr-console/README.md

 # xdr-console
-a roll20 replacement + improvement - console component
+a roll20 replacement and improvement

+console component